 There are significant advantages of having a strong community around a technology, particularly databases.
 A database with a strong community of users makes it easier to find and hire developers that are familiar with the product.
-It makes it easier to find information, documentation and code samples.
+It makes it easier to find best practices, documentation and code samples, all of which reduce risk in new projects.
 It also helps organizations retain key technical talent.
 Lastly, a strong community encourages other technology vendors to develop integrations and to participate in the ecosystem.